prolific-digital/event-milestones/README.md

 - Uses The Events Calendar by Modern Tribe

 ## Changelog

+### 1.1.1
+- Added new activity feed shortcode `[em_activity_feed]` to display user's check-ins and achievements
+- Added styling for the activity feed with responsive design
+- Updated documentation to include the new shortcode information

 ### 1.1.0
 - Added featured image support for milestones and rewards